adamjnes/CRUISE/README.md

 ```
 ## Note about StemLoopFinder

 CRUISE requires genomes with the stem loop and nonanucleotide sequence annotated.
 As such, the program was designed to work with files processed by a sister program called StemLoopFinder which locates and annotates these structures.
 CRUISE is still designed to run alone, but requires that the nonanucleotide be annotated with the type "nonanucleotide" and the stem loop be annotated with the type "stem_loop".
 The program has some flexibility in naming convention but not much.
 Examples of this annotation format are given in the example .gff input files.

+## Note about --outputAnnotations

+This argument accepts a specially-formatted string of identifiers, space-separated.
+The first value is an integer: -1 to preserve all annotations, 1-9 to preserve based on position index.
+For example, the argument "2 CRUISE Stem-Loop_Finder Geneious" will preserve all annotations with one of those three sources (CRUISE, Stem-Loop_Finder, and Geneious), as source is the value stored in the second position index.
+See general .gff3 format documentation for all position indeces and their values.